Britain's economy bounces back, despite currency hit to exporters

 Economists expect a minority of policymakers to vote to raise rates as soon as next week's BoE meeting, encouraged by signs of stronger wage growth and an economy close to full capacity.

-"A hawkish slant ... aimed at preparing markets for normalisation, would likely make matters worse for externally focussed UK manufacturers, potentially driving sterling higher still," Clarke said.
+"A hawkish slant ... aimed at preparing markets for normalization, would likely make matters worse for externally focused UK manufacturers, potentially driving sterling higher still," Clarke said.

 PER-CAPITA OUTPUT BACK TO PEAK